vuejs/docs/src/guide/composition-api-introduction.md

 ## Why Composition API?

 ::: tip Note
-Reaching this far in the documentation, we are assuming that you are already familiar with both the basics of writing Vue code as well as the basics of creating components.
-If you’re not, you might want to first read through [Vue Introduction](introduction.md) and [Components Basics](component-basics.md) first before reading further.
+Reaching this far in the documentation, you should already be familiar with both [the basics of Vue](introduction.md) and [creating components](component-basics.md).
 :::

-Creating Vue components is a powerful technique that allows us to extract repeatable parts of the interface coupled with its functionality into reusable pieces of code.
+Creating Vue components allows us to extract repeatable parts of the interface coupled with its functionality into reusable pieces of code.
 This alone can get our application pretty far in terms of maintainability and flexibility.
 However, our collective experience has proved that this alone might not be enough, especially when your application is getting really big – think several hundreds of components.
 When dealing with such large applications, sharing and reusing code becomes especially important.

 Let’s imagine that in our app, we have a view to show a list of repositories of a certain user.
 On top of that, we want to apply search and filter capabilities.
 Our component handling this view could look like this: